Silver Splitters Divorce: Why Are More Older Couples Getting Divorced?

 Over the past couple of decades, although overall divorce rates have remained pretty steady, there has been a marked increase in the number of older married couples deciding to separate.

-According to figures from the Office for National Statistics (ONS), the number of men filing for divorce aged 65 and over went up by 23% between 2005 and 2015 – with an even higher increase of 38% for women of the same age bracket.
+According to figures from the Office for National Statistics (ONS), the number of men filing for divorce at 65 and over went up by 23% between 2005 and 2015 – with an even higher increase of 38% for women of the same age bracket.

 What is Silver Splitters Divorce?